·7 min read

 | Channel | Qualification Style | Prospect Expectation | |---------|-------------------|---------------------| | Sales call | Formal, structured | Prepared for questions | | Email | Professional, detailed | Expect thorough communication | | Instagram DM | Casual, conversational | Expect a chat, not an interview | | Website form | Transactional | Fill out fields, get response |

 The biggest mistake is applying sales call qualification tactics to DMs.
 Prospects will ghost immediately if you sound like a telemarketer.
+Understanding buying temperature is critical here.

 What are the 4 qualification criteria for coaching DMs?